Campen Creek Reconnection Project

 Reconnecting Campen Creek to its floodplain and restoring wetlands to improve water quality and habitat for salmon, steelhead and other wildlife

 The Campen Creek Reconnection Project is a 9-acre urban restoration initiative located within Mable Kerr Park - a popular urban natural area in Washougal, Washington.
-The project, which is co-led by the Lower Columbia Estuary Partnership and the City of Washougal, aims to enhance habitats both within the park and downstream in the recently restored Steigerwald Lake National Wildlife Refuge, by re-establishing the natural connection between Campen Creek and its floodplain.
-To accomplish this, the project will replace the current, artificial, and degraded single creek channel with a natural floodplain, including wetlands, a meandering creek channel, wood habitat structures, and native riparian plantings.
-The project will also improve walking paths and public safety for park visitors.
+The project, which is co-led by the Lower Columbia Estuary Partnership and the City of Washougal, enhances habitats both within the park and downstream in the recently restored Steigerwald Lake National Wildlife Refuge, by re-establishing the natural connection between Campen Creek and its floodplain.

 The Campen Creek Reconnection Project conceptual design map.
 Click to see a larger version.